MAN: Multi-Action Networks Learning: Related work

 \section{Related work}

+A large amount of the reinforcement learning research focus on the continuous control problems, but less work has been done to address large discrete action spaces.
+Actually, the number of entities and the size of instances can be very large in many real-world problems, especially in combinatorial research standard problems, where the action spaces may contain thousands of actions.

-Value function approximation is one of the common approaches in RL.
+Recent works in solving high-dimensional problems usually get influenced by value function approximation, which is one of the common approaches in discrete RL.
 One of the earliest successful pioneers was TD$(\lambda)$, an online value function approximation algorithm that reached expert-level performance in Backgammon in the early 1900s \cite{tesauro1995temporal}.
 Q-learning \cite{10.1007/BF00992698}\cite{watkins1992q} is directly derived from TD$(0)$, where for each update step, Q-learning adopts the greedy policy $\underset{a}\max Q (S_{t+1}, a)$.
 Deep Q-Network (DQN) learning \cite{mnih2013playing}\cite{mnih2015human} was the first work that successfully incorporated deep neural networks with reinforcement learning, creating an algorithm which was able to learn successful control policies for a wide range of classic Atari 2600 video games.
-In this work, researchers also addressed the fundamental instability challenge associated with using neural networks with RL by leveraging two techniques: experience replay and target networks.
-The development of DQN ignited the field of DRL, and led to numerous future works that presented modifications of the original DQN algorithm.

-Many algorithms optimize DQN from the Q-function perspective.
-A simple improvement to the original algorithm is Double DQN (DDQN) \cite{van2016deep}, which introduces a frozen network to mitigate the over-optimism the single network of DQN accumulates.
+A simple improvement to the original DQN algorithm is Double DQN (DDQN) \cite{van2016deep}, which introduces a frozen network to mitigate the over-optimism the single network of DQN accumulates.
 In this work, we use DDQN for this reason.
 Dueling DQN \cite{wang2016dueling} is a modification that learns the value $V(s)$ and advantage $A(s, a)$ functions with a single model.
-Other popular algorithms that use update function optimization are: Rainbow \cite{hessel2018rainbow}, Fast reward propagation \cite{he2016learning}, Deep Recurrent Q-Network (DRQN) \cite{hausknecht2015deep}, averaged-DQN \cite{anschel2017averaged} and DQV \cite{sabatelli2018deep}.
+Other popular algorithms with similar idea are: Rainbow \cite{hessel2018rainbow}, Fast reward propagation \cite{he2016learning}, Deep Recurrent Q-Network (DRQN) \cite{hausknecht2015deep}, averaged-DQN \cite{anschel2017averaged} and DQV \cite{sabatelli2018deep}.

-Some modifications to DQN focus instead on the reward function.
-To address the challenge of generalization and robustness with DQN, Soft DQN \cite{schulman2017equivalence} is an entropy-regularized modification that introduces KL-divergence and entropy into the reward function.
-DQN with Pop-art \cite{van2016learning} created an adaptive normalized reward which helped the model adapt to different Atari games.